ZeroZipp/Cheatware/readme.md

 Cheatware is NOT open source, but it may be in the future

 ### Installation
-Create a folder in `~/.minecraft/versions/Cheatware` and place the "Cheatware.json" in there
+Create a folder in `~/.minecraft/versions/Cheatware` and add the "Cheatware.json" file

 ### GUI
 To open the ClickGUI press `Right Shift` on your keyboard